adambard/learnxinyminutes-docs/elixir.html.markdown

 0x1F # integer
 3.0  # float

-# Atoms, that are literals, a constant with name.
+# Atoms are constants whose values are their own name.
 They start with `:`.
 :hello # atom

 # Tuples that are stored contiguously in memory.